-Statue of Sleeping Hermaphrodite (Sleeping Hermaphroditus) is an ancient marble sculpture depicting Hermaphroditus life size.
-It exists from the 2nd century AD and is made from the Parian marble (length 145 cm).
+The Statue of Sleeping Hermaphrodite (Sleeping Hermaphroditus) is an ancient marble sculpture depicting Hermaphroditus life-size.
+It existed from the 2nd century AD and is made from the Parian marble (length 145 cm).
 You can find it in the Room V of the Borghese Gallery.

-Despite the fact that the head of the Statue of Sleeping Hermaphrodite has been restored, it is one of the most famous of the twenty known copies of this masterpiece.
-In his investigation of the origins, Plato postulated that nature was impartible and perfect before the division of the sexes: the son of Hermes and Aphrodite, Hermaphrodite was then described by Ovid in a passage of his Metamorphoses, which is the origin of the popularity of this subject.
+Even though the head of the Statue of Sleeping Hermaphrodite has been restored, it is one of the most famous of the twenty known copies of this masterpiece.
+In his investigation of the origins, Plato postulated that nature was impartible and perfect before the division of the sexes: the son of Hermes and Aphrodite, Hermaphrodite, was then described by Ovid in a passage of his Metamorphoses, which is the origin of the popularity of this subject.

 The Sleeping Hermaphrodite was an invention of Polykles in the period when families of Athenian artists started to work for Roman patrons, the arbiters of the new equilibrium in the Mediterranean (2nd century BC).

 A third Roman marble version was found in 1880, during building works to make Rome the capital of a newly united Italy.
 Today, it is on display at the Museo Palazzo Massimo Alle Terme, part of the National Museum of Rome.
-Additional ancient copies can be found at the Uffizi in Florence, Vatican Museums in Vatican City, and the Hermitage Museum in St Petersburg.
+Additional ancient copies can be found at the Uffizi Gallery in Florence, Vatican Museums in Vatican City, and the Hermitage Museum in St Petersburg.

 This sculpture was offered at Christies NY for sale, 10 May 2016.
 Estimated cost $500,000-800,000

 Similar to those made by the demiurges of the classical world, it is a living creature that, lying outstretched in its sleep, radiates ambiguous seductiveness.
 According to one’s opinion, it may appear to be female or male, and its very sleep is ambivalent, seeming to be both innocent and troubled.
-When the collection was reconstituted at the time of Prince Camillo Borghese, the present sculpture replaced the one of the same subject that had been taken to the Louvre in 1807.
+When the collection was reconstituted at the time of Prince Camillo Borghese, the present sculpture replaced one of the same subjects taken to the Louvre in 1807.